-The Plaintiff brought proceedings against the Defendant under the Sex Discrimination Ordinance (SDO).
+The Plaintiff brought proceedings against the Defendant under the SDO.

-The Court found that the Plaintiff had established the relevant facts so that inferences could be drawn to support her claims of pregnancy discrimination and victimization, whereas the Defendant had failed to offer a reasonable explanation to the Plaintiff's less favourable treatment and dismissal.
-The Court found that the Defendant discriminated against the Plaintiff on the ground of pregnancy and by way of victimization under the SDO.
+The Court found that the Plaintiff had established the relevant facts so that inferences could be drawn to support her claims of pregnancy discrimination and victimisation, whereas the Defendant had failed to offer a reasonable explanation for the Plaintiff's less favourable treatment and dismissal.
+The Court found that the Defendant discriminated against the Plaintiff on the ground of pregnancy and by way of victimisation under the SDO.